-South Carolina Airbag Defect Injury Lawyers
+South Carolina Airbag Defect Injury Attorneys

 Airbag injuries occur more often than you would like to think.
-“Passenger safety” is still one of the main selling points that dealers touch on when you are buying a car and airbags are one of the most important safety features when it comes to keeping you and your family safe.
+“Passenger safety” is still one of the main selling points that dealers touch on when you are buying a car, and airbags are one of the most important safety features when it comes to keeping you and your family safe.

 Even though airbags can save lives, some of them have been causing serious injuries, including:

 - Airbags that deploy too slowly

 - Airbags that deploy with too much force